CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 The information on this page reflects the workflows for the new Air UI.
 The legacy UI is being deprecated. {{<link title="Custom Topology (Legacy)" text="View documentation for the legacy UI">}}
 {{%/notice%}}

-NVIDIA Air offers multiple means of creating custom topologies and new simulations.

 ## The Drag-and-Drop Topology Builder

 One way to create fully custom simulations is with the built-in topology builder.
 It provides a drag-and-drop editor to design any custom network.
 To get started, navigate to [https://air.nvidia.com/simulations](https://air.nvidia.com/simulations).

-2. Select **Create Simulation**.
+1. Select **Create Simulation**.
-3. Give your simulation a name.
+2. Give your simulation a name.
-4. Select **Blank Canvas** as the type.
+3. Select **Blank Canvas** as the type.
-5. (Optional) assign the simulation to an [Organization](https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Organizations/).
+4. (Optional) Assign the simulation to an [Organization](https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Organizations/).
-6. (Optional), add a [ZTP script](#ztp-scripts) to the simulation.
+5. (Optional) Add a [ZTP script](#ztp-scripts) to the simulation.
    1. Toggle on the **Apply ZTP Template** button.
    2. Enter your ZTP script.
-A default script is prefilled to help you get started.
+A default script is prefilled to help get you started.
-7. Click **Create**.
+6. Click **Create**.

 {{<img src="/images/guides/nvidia-air/CreateSimulation.png" alt="" width="800px">}}